ACA Women’s Roundtable: Education, Leadership, Care Delivery, Patients

 This panel discussion is for all audiences and will provide a broad set of potential topics and data points for a natural progression of dialogue among female chiropractors.
 Attendees will learn about the experiences and challenges of women in the chiropractic profession, women as patients, and how a greater number of women chiropractors may positively affect patient outcomes.
 This interactive session with half hour Q&A will provide attendees an additional time with panelists to discuss the information presented.
 Potential Conversation points include gender diversity in the chiropractic profession, chiropractor demographics, injury protection and technique training, women as patients, and patient outcomes.
 Additionally, attendees and panelists will have access to journal articles related to women as a research group with potentially challenging findings or stereotype reinforcing language.

-Members may register for free if registered by September 30th.
 This course is eligible for 1 CE credit.

 Panelists and Speakers

 Michele Maiers, DC, MPH, PhD

 Brandi Childress, DC

 - Describe the prevalence of the lack of female chiropractor specific research

 - Encourage female chiropractors to participate in chiropractic leadership and research

 - Present non-reproductive focused chiropractic care for women patients